What is Flash and fire point?

 Determination: The determination of flash and fire point can be made by using the following apparatus :

 (i) Abel’s closed cup apparatus (ii) Pensky Marten’s apparatus (iii) Cleveland flash point apparatus

 (iv) Air bath

 - Pilot burner.

 - The oil sample is filled up to the specified filling mark in the cup.
-It is then covered and positioned properly in the stove.
+It is then covered and positioned properly on the stove.

-- The thermometer is inserted in the sample.
+- The thermometer is inserted into the sample.

 - The test flame is applied at every 20 F rise in temperature, thereafter it is applied at every 50 F rise in temperature.

 - When a distinct flash occurs in the interior of the cup at the time of the flame application, the temperature reading on the thermometer is the flash point.

 Viscosity index (V.I.) :

 Viscosity is the property of a fluid that determines its resistance to flow.
 Viscosity index is an indicator of the flowability of lubricating oil.
 The lower the viscosity, the greater the flowability.

 Significance: Viscosity helps in the selection of good lubricating oil.
 For instance, light oils have low densities and easy flowabilities.
 These oils, when used on parts moving at high speed, promote the formation of a good oil film.
 Light oils do not impose much drag on high‐ speed parts.